 Be aware it will take work, probably at least an hour a day, perhaps more.
 And it may bring up a lot of pain — after all, you are angry for many good reasons, and your anger likely protects you from this pain.
 But at the same time, I do not intend it to be too onerous — you won’t do it if it is.
 I strongly believe that people learn best when they are having fun; thus, I will do my best to keep it light.
 Still — it will require effort.

-The rest of this applies to the emails.
-If you desire, I am available for coaching. and I still require you to work through this material.
+and I still require you to work through this material.

 Note also that, in these emails, there will be occasional attachments, and links to my blog.
 Mainly these will provide diagrams that I believe you will find useful in understanding the tasks (the diagrams will also be in the Word document), but the separate image files may be of some use to you also.
 Simple emails are not a good way of sending such information, so look out for them please.